Get the latest and best Bluetooth headphones under 50 dollars (that are affordable but worth getting).

 Rubberized housing of the Jbuds Air is providing excellent stability.
 These are also IP55 dust and water-resistant and therefore more than suitable for sports.

-When you find the right ear tips these can also provide above-average noise isolation.
+When you find the right ear tips these can also provide above-average ambient noise isolation.
 Wind noise is also not an issue since they don’t protrude that much.

 More under $50 headphones: